Best tablet for students 2024

 Best Apple tablet

-We don't cover Apple products often, but the iPad Air (2022) is simply too good to not mention.
-Expect a lightweight device that'll easily fit in a backpack, plus great performance and battery life.
+We don't cover Apple products often, but the iPad Air (2024) is too good not to mention.
+Expect a lightweight device that'll easily fit in a backpack, plus excellent performance and battery life.

 Best cheap tablet